msifon/Proyecto-XAI-2026/README.md

 ### ts-MULE
 Local perturbation-based explainability method adapted for time series.
-Generates relevance scores for each timestep and feature by fitting a local linear model (Lasso regression) over perturbed samples.
+Generates relevance scores for each timestep and feature by fitting a local linear model (Lasso regression) over perturbed samples (Schlegel et al. 2021).

 ### CONFETTI
 Counterfactual explanation method for time series.
-Generates counterfactual instances — minimal modifications to the input that would change the model's prediction — using a genetic algorithm.
+Generates counterfactual instances — minimal modifications to the input that would change the model's prediction — using a genetic algorithm (Cetina et al. 2026).

 ---